Parsley is More than Just a Garnish

 Parsley also stimulates and boosts the organs’ energy, enhancing their capability to use and absorb nutrients.
 This herb contains alpha-linolenic acid, an important essential fatty acid that most diets today lack.
-Alpha-linolenic acid can by found in nuts as well as meat and dairy products.
-It helps prevent heart attacks, treat high blood pressure, rheumatoid arthritis, lupus, diabetes, and host of other illnesses.
+Alpha-linolenic acid can be found in nuts as well as meat and dairy products.
+It helps prevent heart attacks, treats high blood pressure, rheumatoid arthritis, lupus, diabetes, and a host of other illnesses.

 One of the great health benefits of parsley is it’s high levels of chlorophyll.
 This chemical helps the body prevent the spread of fungi, bacteria and other harmful organisms.
 Chlorophyll is anti-fungal and anti-bacterial.
 It helps relieve sinusitis and mucus congestion.
 It also helps to improve immune response.
 Chlorophyll is also high in oxygen, helping the lungs release residues from environmental pollution and restrain viruses.
 Evidence also exists that chlorophyll helps fight cancer.
 Like vitamin C, it also helps speed up wound healing due to its antibacterial properties.

 Loaded with Beta Carotene

 This herb also contains beta carotene which is beneficial for protein assimilation.
 Beta carotene protects the colon and lungs.
 The body converts it into vitamin A which is crucial to a strong immune system and good eye health.